-A good agency won’t just tell you that a tactic is good at a high level, they’ actually educate you on what that tactic means for your marketing efforts and for your business.
+A good agency won’t just tell you that a tactic is good at a high level.
+They will actually educate you on what that tactic means for your marketing efforts and for your business.

 This is also key to building trust.
 If we need you to invest money in a new data feed or man-hours into a large content project, we better come prepared with some compelling reasons for why this is good for your business.

-The goal should be to get at what will be the most impactful for your business.
-The only way to do that is by getting to the heart of how your agency’s work is truly affecting your bottom-line.
+The goal is to get at what will be the most impactful for your business.
+The only way to do that is by getting to the heart of how your agency’s work is truly affecting your bottom line.

 If you’ve got an active agency relationship, it’s so important for you to take a deeper look at how you’re communicating with them, and (perhaps more importantly) how they’re communicating with you.
 I’m willing to bet there’s at least one area that could be improved.
 Audit that relationship and take necessary action to improve the relationship.